tomjoht/tomjoht.github.io/_visualcommunication/visualcommunication_noun_project.md

 ## Text alone is boring

+Text without graphics is hard to understand and lacks appeal.

 <figure><img src="{{ "/images/visualcommunication/lightningtalk_text.png" | prepend: site.baseurl }}"/><figcaption>
-    Text without graphics lacks appeal. </figcaption></figure>
+    Text without graphics can be a bit boring. </figcaption></figure>

-Text without graphics is hard to understand and lacks appeal.
 Note that by graphics, I'm not really referring to screenshots here, but rather to introductions about complex topics or processes that usually warrant visual accompaniments, but for whatever reason, do not include them.

 Not all documentation needs a healthy supply of visuals, but there are some key scenarios where conceptual illustrations, diagrams, or other visuals play a strong role to increase the appeal and clarity of the text: